Bob Garfield

-Robert Garfield (born c.
-1955) is an American journalist and commentator, and the host of Bully Pulpit from Booksmart Studios.
+Robert Garfield is an American journalist and commentator, and the host of Bully Pulpit from Booksmart Studios.
 He is former co-host of On the Media from WNYC.
 He is also the host of The Genius Dialogues from Audible.
 Until 2010, he wrote the "Ad Review" TV-commercial criticism feature in Advertising Age.
 From 1986 to 1999, Garfield was a roving correspondent for All Things Considered and was a longtime advertising analyst for ABC News.